awsdocs/aws-storagegateway-user-guide/doc_source/using-identity-based-policies.md

 }
 ```

 The preceding policy works if the user to whom the policy is attached uses either the API or an AWS SDK to access the gateway\.
-However, if this user plans to use the AWS Storage Gateway console, you must grant additional permissions as described in [Example 3: Allow Access to a Specific Gateway](#sg-example3)\.
+However, if this user plans to use the Storage Gateway console, you must grant additional permissions as described in [Example 3: Allow access to a specific gateway](#sg-example3)\.